Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: Introduction

 \section{Introduction}

 \paragraph{On reliable broadcast} {\it Reliable broadcast} (RB) is a communication abstraction central to fault-tolerant distributed systems.
 It allows each process to broadcast messages to all processes despite failures.
-More precisely, it guarantees that all the non-faulty processes will deliver the same set of messages and this set will include at least all the messages they have broadcast.
-It can also contain some of the messages broadcast by faulty processes.
+More precisely, it guarantees that the non-faulty processes deliver the same set of messages and this set includes at least all the messages they broadcast.
+It can also contain messages broadcast by faulty processes.

 The fundamental property of reliable broadcast lies in the fact that no two correct processes deliver different sets of messages.
 This communication abstraction is a basic building block used to build a {\it total order reliable broadcast} abstraction (sometimes called ``atomic broadcast''), which adds the total order property on message delivery (see e.g.,~\cite{AW04,B12,CGR11,HT94,L98,L96,R10}).
 In turn, total order broadcast is a basic building block for state machine replication, which is a fundamental paradigm in fault-tolerance.